cran/pakret/README.md

     Fastandfurius, Caius, Numerius Clausus, and Marcus Lastopus.
 2020. *Foo:
     Alea Jacta Est*.

-It’s also possible to cite a collection of packages with `pkrt_list()`:

-    ---
-    bibliography: references.bib
-    ---

-    ```{r}
-    #| include: false

-    library(pakret)
-    ```

-    We analyse the data using the following packages: `r pkrt_list("foo", "bar")`.

-    ## References

-Here’s the result:

-    We analyse the data using the following packages: ‘foo’ v.
-1.0.0 (Fastandfurius, Clausus, and Lastopus 2020), ‘bar’ v.
-0.2.0 (Itisalapsus 2024).

-    ## References

-    Fastandfurius, Caius, Numerius Clausus, and Marcus Lastopus.
-2020. *Foo:
-    Alea Jacta Est*.

-    Itisalapsus, Julius.
-2024. *Bar: Tempus Edax Rerum*.

 Note that by default pakret writes new references into the first `.bib` file specified in the bibliography list.
 You can change which `.bib`